Selling Land With a Flat Fee MLS Listing Service - Pros and Cons

 It’s also common that the listing agent will get more than half of the total commission, so in this example let’s say the listing agent received 5.5% of the 10% commission or $2,750 and the buyer agent received 4.5% or $2,250.

-In a flat fee arrangement, you wouldn’t have a listing agent commission, but you would pay an upfront fee.
+In a flat fee arrangement, you wouldn’t have a listing agent commission, but you would pay a flat fee upfront.
 In this example, let’s say you pay $250 for the flat fee listing package which will last for 12 months and come with a for sale sign.
 You offer a 4.5% commission to a buyer agent and the property sells for the same $50,000 sales price.
 Your costs are $250 + $2,250 = $2,500, saving you $2,500 compared to listing it traditionally through a realtor.

 One thing to note is that while these websites may have different ways of getting you there, they’re all fundamentally offering the same thing - the ability to list on the MLS for a flat fee.
 Because there’s a lot of competition, expect to find wide ranges on prices and offers, but behind all that these services are very much alike.